 Methods

 First, we sought to optimise the practical procedure of DIALOG and the accompanying software and hardware.
-We analysed video data from the original DIALOG trial to identify potential barriers to the therapeutic relationship (TR), to make recommendations for effective implementation and to inform an initial brief for new DIALOG software.
-We conducted focus groups with patients from CMHTs to refine key components of the intervention and gain feedback on demo versions of the software.
+We analysed video data from the original DIALOG trial to identify potential barriers to the therapeutic relationship, to make recommendations for effective implementation and to inform an initial requirements analysis for new DIALOG software.
+We conducted six focus groups with 18 patients from CMHTs to refine key components of the intervention and gain feedback on demo versions of the software.
 We researched the available software and hardware options for delivering the intervention, and collaborated with a software development team in realising the final specification.

-Simultaneously, we developed a network of three groups of consultants, with expertise in the use of CBT with patients with psychosis, in delivering training in SFT, and in delivering community-based care in NHS services, respectively, to inform the DIALOG+ intervention and manual.
-We then developed and piloted a corresponding training programme, and subsequently tested the effectiveness and cost-effectiveness of DIALOG+ in improving patients’ subjective quality of life (SQOL) and other outcomes, in comparison with an active control condition in a cluster RCT in the East London NHS Foundation Trust (ELFT).
+Simultaneously, we developed a network of three groups of consultants, with expertise in the use of CBT with patients with psychosis, in delivering training in SFT, and in delivering community-based care in NHS services, respectively, to inform the new, manualised DIALOG+ intervention.
+We then developed and piloted a corresponding training programme, and subsequently tested the effectiveness and cost-effectiveness of DIALOG+ in improving patients’ subjective quality of life in a cluster randomised controlled trial.
+49 clinicians were randomised 1:1 to deliver either the DIALOG+ intervention, or treatment as usual plus an active control condition, over a six month period, to a total of 179 patients with psychosis in East London NHS Foundation Trust (ELFT).
+Cluster randomisation ensured that clinicians delivered only one type of intervention, to all of their participating patients, thereby preventing contamination.Data were collected at baseline, at 3 months, at 6 months and at 12 months following randomisation.
+The primary outcome was subjective quality of life measured on the MANSA; secondary outcomes were also measured.

-Finally, we analysed video data of patient-clinician dyads from the DIALOG+ arm of the trial, and conducted focus groups with patients and clinicians who experienced DIALOG+, in order to gain their experiences of the intervention.
+Finally, we thematically analysed video data of 16 patient-clinician dyads from the DIALOG+ arm of the trial and assessed their adherence to the manual, and conducted focus groups with a convenience sample of 19 patients and 19 clinicians who experienced DIALOG+, in order to gain their experiences of the intervention.

+A service user reference group consisting of three patients with psychosis and experience of treatment in a CMHT ensured Patient and Public Involvement (PPI) in shaping this research.
+They were involved in piloting of interviews, focus groups and training, and checking materials to be presented to patients participating in research such as information sheets and PowerPoint presentations.
+In addition, patients’ involvement in focus groups determining the specification of the DIALOG app contributed to PPI; furthermore, patients’ reports of their experiences of DIALOG+ following the trial contributed to PPI, which was useful in informing further grant applications.
+The approach to PPI was to integrate it fully into the research activities rather than conducted as a separate exercise.

 Results